shin-aung/CMS_Practical-_6/README.md

 **Purposes**

-EDUPIXEL ACADEMY stands at the forefront of innovative online education, offering a diverse range of courses in Design, Programming, Marketing, Accounting, and Business.
-As a beacon of knowledge in the digital realm, we empower learners to excel in their chosen fields through cutting-edge curriculum, expert instructors, and a flexible online platform.
-Join us at EDUPIXEL ACADEMY to embark on a transformative educational journey that transcends geographical boundaries, providing a gateway to success in the dynamic landscapes of design, technology, marketing, finance, and entrepreneurship.
-Your educational adventure begins here, where pixels meet unlimited possibilities.
+James Cook University stands at the forefront of innovative online education, offering a diverse range of courses in Design, Programming, Marketing, Accounting, and Business.
+As a beacon of knowledge in the digital realm, we empower learners to excel in their chosen fields through cutting-edge curriculum, expert instructors, and a flexible platform.